/

 Plusnet VALUE

 Plusnet is the obvious one if you like the budget angle but want a better complaints record.
-That contrast looks especially strong because Ofcom’s latest published figures list Plusnet as the least complained-about broadband provider.
+That contrast looks especially strong because Ofcom’s latest published figures list Plusnet and Virgin Media as the least complained-about broadband providers.

 Great for: Service on a budget